nicolelau/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/01-installing-liferay-dxp/04-connecting-a-database.md

 # Connecting a Database

 By default, Liferay DXP uses an embedded HSQL database for demonstration purposes.
-For purposes beyond Liferay DXP demonstrations and tours, we recommend using a full-featured, supported RDBMS.
-This includes but is not limited to the following databases:
+For purposes beyond touring and demonstrating DXP, we recommend using a full-featured, supported RDBMS, such as:

 * MySQL
 * MariaDB
 * Oracle
 * PostgreSQL

-For a complete listing of databases and versions supported, see the [Liferay DXP Compatibility Matrix](https://web.liferay.com/documents/14/21598941/Liferay+DXP+7.2+Compatibility+Matrix/b6e0f064-db31-49b4-8317-a29d1d76abf7).
+> **Note:** the [Liferay DXP Compatibility Matrix](https://web.liferay.com/documents/14/21598941/Liferay+DXP+7.2+Compatibility+Matrix/b6e0f064-db31-49b4-8317-a29d1d76abf7) lists the supported databases and versions.

 <!-- TODO Update the matrix link to the 7.3 matrix, when it's published - jhinkey -->

-Here's what's required to connect Liferay DXP to a database:
+Connecting Liferay DXP to a database requires:

 * [Configuring the Database](#configuring-the-database)
 * [Installing a JDBC Connector](#installing-a-jdbc-connector)